civilizedgunner/superstore-analysis/README.md

 - This analysis attempts to identify key factors - such as shipping method, discounting, and product category - contributing most to profit erosion in a retail superstore dataset, with a view to generating insights that would lead to recommendations that improve profit efficiency.

 ## Dataset Overview
 The dataset contains 9,994 order-line records.
 Each row represents one product within an order as the data grain.
-The significance is that anaylysis at the order level, as opposed to the order-line level, would require appropriate aggregation to collapse the grain such that one row would represent one order.
+The significance is that analysis at the order level, as opposed to the order-line level, would require appropriate aggregation to collapse the grain such that one row would represent one order.

 ## Tools Used
 - Excel